DandilionLau/Selfie-Friendly-Abstraction/README.md

    make matcaffe
    ```

 3. Cutomized caffe.
-Add configuration for our layer .
-Remeber to modify `caffe.proto` and add the following message:
+Modify `caffe.proto` and append the following message to add configuration for new layer:
    ```Proto
    Message Parameter{
    // should not conflict with any existing numbers